Bob Hartley: ZSC Lions

 On March 14, 2011, Hartley signed a two-year contract to coach the ZSC Lions, replacing former Sweden national team head coach Bengt-Åke Gustafsson.
 On April 17, 2012, Hartley led ZSC Lions to a Game 7 upset victory against favourite SC Bern to claim the Swiss championship.
 Hartley then used his escape clause to return to the NHL and was replaced as Lions head coach by Marc Crawford, the man he had replaced as Avalanche head coach in 1998.

 Calgary Flames

 On May 31, 2012, Hartley returned to the NHL as head coach of the Calgary Flames.
 On June 24, 2015, Hartley won the Jack Adams Award as the NHL's coach of the year.
 He was the first coach in Flames franchise history to win the award.
 He was fired on May 3, 2016, less than one year after receiving the award, but achieving a 134–135–25 record and one playoff appearance over his four seasons in Calgary.

 Latvian national team

 On December 20, 2016, the Latvian Ice Hockey Federation announced that Hartley agreed to become the head coach of Latvia national team.
+During the 2021 IIHF World Championship, he led the Latvians to victory in a match against Canada, scoring 2-0.
+This historical victory marked the first time Latvia won against the superior Canadian men's national ice hockey team.